• Tetsuro BAN

 Profile

-Born in Kyoto, Ban studied composition with renowned composers like Ryohei Hirose at the Kyoto Municipal Art Academy.
-After graduation, he started his studies in conducting under professors Karl Oesterreicher, Leopold Hager, and Yuji Yuasa at the University of Music and Performing Arts in Vienna.
+Born in Kyoto, Ban was trained as a composer by Ryohei Hirose and others at the Kyoto City University of Arts.
+After graduation, he studied conducting under Karl Österreicher, Leopold Hager and Yuji Yuasa at the University of Music and Performing Arts Vienna.